canonical/microceph/docs/snap/reference/commands/disk.rst

 .. code-block:: none

-   add         Add a Ceph disk (OSD) list        List servers in the cluster remove      Remove a Ceph disk (OSD)
+   add                  Add a Ceph disk (OSD) encryption-support   Check if disk encryption is supported list                 List servers in the cluster remove               Remove a Ceph disk (OSD)

 Global flags: